dumux/dumux/examples/pnmpermeabilityupscaling/README.md

 ```

-The pressure distribution throughout the pore network as well as pore-network characteristics will also be written to a vtp output file that can be viewed with paraview.
+The pressure distribution throughout the pore network as well as pore-network characteristics will also be written to a vtp output file that can be viewed with ParaView.
 Figure 1 shows the pressure distribution within the pore network for the case of flow in x-direction.

 <figure>